xilongzhou/lookahead_svbrdf/README.md

 where `$path` point to the directory of test real images, `$name` is the saved path

-We also provide higher resolution version of captured real scenes without centered lighting: [link](https://drive.google.com/file/d/1kzJicyd9Dn-cGNWJCDqJ4fuh5b_NDajW/view?usp=share_link)
+We also provide higher resolution version of unscaled real scenes: [link](https://drive.google.com/file/d/1kzJicyd9Dn-cGNWJCDqJ4fuh5b_NDajW/view?usp=share_link)

 This code is not cleaned version, will clean it up soon. feel free to email me if you have any questions: 1992zhouxilong@gmail.com.
 Thanks for your understanding!